 Copenhagen is a haven for beer-lovers.
 The city is home to some world famous beer manufacturers, such as Carlsberg and Mikkeller.
 But really it is the micro breweries and craft beers that make Copenhagen a favourite destination of beer fans from all over the world.

 A great way to explore the many beer bars in Copenhagen is with the Copenhagen Beerwalk.
 This self-guided pub crawl will take you to both the best beer bars and lead you to the best beers in town.
-Your ticket to the Beerwalk gives you five tokens to, which you can exchange for drinks at different bars around the city.
+Your ticket to the Beerwalk gives you five tokens, which you can exchange for drinks at different bars around the city.

 Copenhagen Beerwalk